EDUCBA

 2. Replication

 Replication in MongoDB is achieved using a replication set.
-A replica set is a group of MongoDB processes that have the same dataset.
+A replica set is a group of MongoDB processes with the same dataset.
 Replica set provides:

 1. High availability